Externalizing disorder: Treatment

 Despite recent initiatives to study psychopathology along dimensions of behavior and neurobiological indices, which would help refine a clearer picture of the development and treatment of externalizing disorders, the majority of research has examined specific mental disorders.
 Thus, best practices for many externalizing disorders are disorder-specific.
 For example, substance use disorders themselves are very heterogeneous and their best-evidenced treatment typically includes cognitive behavioral therapy, motivational interviewing, and a substance disorder-specific detoxification or psychotropic medication treatment component.

 The best-evidenced treatment for childhood conduct and externalizing problems more broadly, including youth with ADHD, ODD, and CD, is parent management training, a form of cognitive behavioral therapy.
+A 2026 meta-analysis this worked best for younger children.
+Preschoolers showed larger improvements than elementary school children, with limited evidence for teenagers.
+Programs involving both parents and children were more effective than parent-only programs.
 Additionally, individuals with ADHD, both youth and adults, are frequently treated with stimulant medications (or alternative psychotropic medications), especially if psychotherapy alone has not been effective in managing symptoms and impairment.
 Psychotherapy and medication interventions for individuals with severe, adult forms of antisocial behavior, such as antisocial personality disorder, have been mostly ineffective.
 An individual's comorbid psychopathology may also influences the course of treatment for an individual.